- The 0x00000003 stop error is one of the many instances of a Blue Screen of Death issues.

 The 0x00000003 stop error is just another blue screen of death error in Windows 10 and can occur due to various reasons.
 We have listed the most common solutions to fix this error on your computer.

-Blue Screen of Death errors can be caused by both software or hardware related issues, but one thing is for sure: the error is of a fatal level.
+Blue Screen of Death errors can be caused by both software or hardware-related issues, but one thing is for sure: the error is of a fatal level.
+For more info on what causes BSoD errors, check out this detailed article.

 The fact that you get a Blue Screen of Death error is, in fact, a warning message that something is severely wrong with your PC.